Does Cornstarch Go Bad and Expire?

 Sign 3: Pests arrived

 Ultimately, as is the case with flour, kitchen pests and insects can also be present in starch.
-In that case, everything has to go to the trash because small animals certainly contaminate the product they are in.
+In that case, everything has to go to the trash because small animals certainly contaminate the product they are in and impair a very long shelf life.

 What Is The Best Way To Store Cornstarch?

 Cornstarch is actually easy to store.
 There are only a few key conditions you need to provide for it, and it will be perfectly fine for a long time.
 Room temperature or slightly colder in the pantry is perfect, but there is no need to keep it in the fridge.
 This will not help the durability in any way.
-Here are the basic instructions.
+Here are the basic instructions for your thickening agent to be stored properly.

 Tip 1: Avoid moisture